Livingdead1989/livingdead1989.github.io/_posts/2022-04-18-omv-on-proxmox.md

   In this article I will be deploying OpenMediaVault (OMV) 5.6.13 as a virtual machine on Proxmox.
 ---

-In this article I will be deploying OpenMediaVault (OMV) 5.6.13 as a virtual machine on Proxmox.
+I will be deploying OpenMediaVault (OMV) 5.6.13 as a virtual machine on Proxmox.
 Providing a full step by step installation and some basic configuration, such as email notifications, NTP, configuring a RAID1 mirror, creating users and groups, sharing via SMB and NFS and finally how to add OMV-Extras for additional plugins and Docker support.

 ## OpenMediaVault